8 Days / From

 An amazing experience!
 Thank you for a great trip.
 Very professional.
 For anyone whoever thought about giving skiing South America a try, there is only one number to call, you guys! – Andy MacMillan, Chile Snow Adventure guest

-Day 9: It’s been an amazing adventure in the Andes.
-After breakfast and relaxing morning at the hotel we begin our return to Santiago to catch your flight home that evening.
-Please book your departing flight after 7:00 PM.
-If you have additional time to stick around and explore more of Chile, we are here to help.
-We have some great options for you including a day of cat skiing and more (See suggested add ons for details).
+Day 8: It’s been an amazing adventure in the Andes.
+After breakfast and a relaxing morning at the hotel we begin our road trip return to Santiago to catch your flight home that evening.
+Please schedule flights after 7:00 PM or consider staying the night in Santiago for additional sightseeing and culture.

 Enjoy your vacation and concentrate on the adventure and brilliant culture.
 We take care of the rest!

 - Full time bilingual ski guides/hosts